Anonrate/lgr/README.md

 function.
 So really if you know one you know them all.
 If you're confused yet again, let me explain further.

-Lets start with the last function `logltlf()`.
+Lets start with the last function `logltlf()` and take a look at it's parameters.
+[//]: # (Need the two trailing spaces in order for a new paragraph to not be created)

-1. The first parameter is *verblvl*.
+1. *verblvl*.
    This parameter can be any of the log levels described above.
 An example one would be `WARNING`.

-2. The second parameter is _*timestr_.
+2. _*timestr_.
- and if you weren't wondering, it

-   obviously means the time.
+   If you weren't already wondering, obviously means the time.
 Now you don't have to specify the time here if you don't want to, you could simply use the date or whatever the fuck you wanted to, but for the purpose of this demonstration, we will use *time* because that's what in the name.

    There are a few different ways one can get the time, but the most simple way to do so is to use the standard macro `__TIME__`.
 All that this macro does